-The boundary capability is shown to be higher than the required transfer in 2007/08.
-From 2009/10 onwards the boundary capability is lower than both the SYS transfer and the SYS required transfer, indicating the need for additional reinforcements
+The boundary capability is shown to be higher than the required transfer in 2008/09.
+From 2010/11 the boundary is marginally below the SYS required capability and from 2012/13 onwards the capability is below both the SYS transfer and the SYS required capability, significantly so in 2014/15.